margaretfoster/PRISM-framework/index.md

 ### Why PRISM?

-- Moves beyond “data-as-given” to structure approachs for inference in _negative space_ where data is absent
+- PRISM provies a tool menu and workflow to structure design for inference in _negative spaces_ where data is absent
-- Bridges social-science theory, qualitative epistemology, and machine-learning formalism, so that researchers can develop project scaffolding using all three as supports.
+- It bridges social-science theory, qualitative epistemology, and machine-learning formalism, so that researchers can develop project scaffolding using all three as supports.
-- Suggests a workflow to generate testable hypotheses and quantitative metrics for opaque domains
+- It suggests avenues to generate testable hypotheses and quantitative metrics in opaque domains
-- Designed to be extended through open notebooks, examples, modular code, and whitepapers
+- It is designed to grow through engagement and be extended through open notebooks, examples, modular code, and whitepapers

 ---